scmschmidt/trento_checks_for_supportconfig/README.md

   1. Delete the existing setup: `./uninstall`
   1. Install the updated version: `./install`

-> :warning: An uninstallation stops and removes the Wanda container as well as all supportconfig containers.
+> :warning: An uninstallation stops and removes the `tcsc` container, the Wanda container as well as all supportconfig containers.

+> :exclamation: After a `git pull` do not forget to update the `tcsc` script in `~/bin`, `/usr/local/bin` or wherever you put it.

 ## Removal

-To remove all containers, images, volumes and networks, call: `./uninstall`
+To remove all containers, images, volumes and networks, call: `./uninstall` and delete the `tcsc` script in `~/bin`, `/usr/local/bin` or wherever you put it.

 ## Inspect a supportconfig